If a typical street is not complete, what makes it a Complete Street?

 Development Code (LUDC), in particular all Complete Streets Policy from Chapter 4: Site Design and NaturalResource Stewardship.
 An example of an implemented Complete Street in Durango is Florida Road, which features bike lanes, reduced travel lanes, a shared-use path and a neighborhood roundabout.

 - College Drive and 8th Avenue Traffic Calming.
 This project will include the design and engineering, and construction of a road diet (reconfigure 4 traffic lanes to 3 lanes) along College Drive from East 2nd Avenue to East 8th Avenue and along East 8th Avenue from Santa Rita Drive to 8th Street.
 College and 8th was awarded a $779,883 Highway Safety and Improvement Program grant for the road diet.
+Project design is near completion and construction will commence in 2022.

 Read more from our Complete Streets Education Campaign!

-Complete Streets make safer streets for walking, wheeling and biking to school
+Complete Streets make safer streets for walking, wheeling and biking to school.

 How do multimodal projects help move people?